digitickets/postman-collections-api/DigiTickets Vouchers/DigiTickets Experience Voucher/Readme.md

 In order to get information about a specific voucher in order to check the balance for example, you need to make an authenticated request to the `/v2/soldgiftvouchers` api endpoint passing the 16 character voucher reference in the `ref` param.

-**NOTE** A request for an invalid voucher will return `[]` a request for a valid voucher code will return the details of that voucher.
+**NOTE** A request for an invalid voucher code will return `[]` a request for a valid voucher code will return the details of that voucher.
 It is up to you as a developer to check currentBalance, status, expiredAt, etc. to decide how you would like to handle the voucher.

-## Request flow

-1. Add products to the cart
-2. Create a reservation
-3. Check the validity of a voucher
-4. Make a cartcalculations request to get discount information.
-This must include the voucher as a payment.
-5. Update (or create) a reservation using the discount information
-6. Create an order using the voucher as a payment method

 ## Prerequisites